cuga-rajal/supercar_plus/README.md

 Supercar 2.2 is a major rewrite that improves a number of things, and uses about 20% less memory than 2.1.x.

-The main script and many add-ons received bug fixes and improvements.
+The main script and many add-ons received bug fixes and improvements as part of the release.
 If you are upgrading, check the version numbers of the main script and add-on scripts in your vehicle and update to any new versions.
 If there are issues, check documentation on the script or add-on.